buahaha/django-eveuniverse/docs/developer.md

 The name of all models start with `Eve` and then the name of the object class.
 For example the model for solar systems is called `EveSolarSystem`.

+Please see the API for a list of all implemented Eve models.

 ### Properties

 All Eve model share the following basic properties: